CircleLinkHealth/nova-import-card/docs/practiceInvoice.md

 ##### makeQuickbookReport()

 ##### getChargeableServices()
 Gets all ChargeableServices related to the argument, which is either a Practice or a Provider.
-If no related ChargeableServices are found, it retrieves `CPT99490` as default.
+If no related ChargeableServices are found, it retrieves `CPT 99490` as default.
 Returns a Collection.

 ##### makeRow()
 Takes a Practice model, a Carbon date item, ChargeableService model and a User  model which is nullable (used only when generating QuickBooks for Providers).